ReFreezed/InputField/README.md

 ```

 See the [library file](https://raw.githubusercontent.com/ReFreezed/InputField/master/InputField.lua) for documentation,
-or [main.lua](https://raw.githubusercontent.com/ReFreezed/InputField/master/main.lua) for a more elaborate example program.
+or the [examples folder](https://raw.githubusercontent.com/ReFreezed/InputField/master/main.lua) for more elaborate example programs.